Working Principle of DC Motor

 Brushes of DC Motor

 The brushes of dc motor are made with carbon or graphite structures, making sliding contact over the rotating commutator.
-The brushes are used to relay the electric current from external circuit to the rotating commutator form where it flows into the armature winding.
+The brushes are used to relay the current from external circuit to the rotating commutator form where it flows into the armature winding.
 So, the commutator and brush unit of the dc motor is concerned with transmitting the power from the static electrical circuit to the mechanically rotating region or the rotor.